MattRowe18/CARLA/docs/source/index.rst

    * - ``--speed``
      - changes the speed of the weather changes wih multiplying factor (default is 1.0)

-Now let's take a look inside the script to understand how to manipulate the simulation.
+Now let's take a look inside the script to understand how it manipulates the simulation.
 Open the dynamic_weather.py file in a code editor.

 The script first declares some utility classes, to help set up and manipulate parameters for the sun, storms and the weather as a whole.
 Inside these classes, you will find code that sets initial parameters within the ``__init__`` function of each class.